 While traveling the country, he has been invited to attend private master classes with Jung-Ho Pak, Gerard Schwartz, Van Alexander, Charles Gambetta, Leonard Atherton, Curtis McKonly, and Christian Howes.
 In addition, he has attended orchestral rehearsals and composition/conducting sessions with Christoph Eschenbach, Franz Welser-Most, Joshua Bell, Miguel Harth-Bedoya, Ralph Grierson, David Newman, Louis Langree, Keith Lockhart, and Rei Hotoda.
 Jonathan was invited to give multimedia presentations/workshops with William Hullfish as a clinician at the Association for Popular Music Education 2016 & 2017 National Conferences at the Berklee College of Music in Boston and the University of Colorado Denver.
 He also presented his collaborative orchestral projects at the College Orchestra Directors Association 2016 National Conference at The University of Utah School of Music.
 In addition, he was invited by Temple Beth El's Men's Club to present a series of lectures and performances, in collaboration with William Hullfish and Sid Rosenzwieg, entitled, "Jewish Composers from the Golden Age of Hollywood."
-He has conducted film score research at the Charles E. Young Research Library at the University of California, Los Angeles, Cinematic Arts Library at the University of Southern California, Archives and Rare Books Library at the University of Cincinnati, and the Warner Bros.
+He has conducted film score research at the Charles E. Young Research Library at the University of California, Los Angeles, Cinematic Arts Library at the University of Southern California, Archives and Rare Books Library at the University of Cincinnati, Bird Library at Syracuse University, and the Warner Bros.
 Archives, and was invited to attend a private scoring session at Warner Bros.
 Studios.
 He frequently writes new scores for silent films and enjoys restoring rare and lost orchestrations from classic Hollywood films.
 Jonathan was personally invited to join a table of Hollywood concertmasters at the 2014 ASMAC Golden Score Awards, hosted at the Skirball Cultural Center in Los Angeles, honoring his colleagues Michael Giacchino and Jorge Calandrelli.
-He also recently performed as viola soloist in a national studio orchestra workshop conducted by his ASMAC colleague Richard Frank.
+He also recently performed as viola soloist in a national studio orchestra session conducted by his ASMAC colleague Richard Frank.